Sets a prefix for all event fields added by the transform.

 Controls how metric tag values are encoded.

-When set to single, only the last non-bare value of tags will be displayed with the
+When set to single, only the last non-bare value of tags are displayed with the

 metric.
-When set to full, all metric tags will be exposed as separate assignments as
+When set to full, all metric tags are exposed as separate assignments as

 single